1] The Concept of State

 It’s not true that countries cannot control their trades.
 Recent tariff increase by USA on imported goods from various countries is good example for this.
 With economies becoming interlinked governments across world might have reduced intervention in business but it does not reduce their power to do so.

-USA, Russia are using their military forces abroad too, contrary to what Ohame proposes.
+USA, Russia, are using their military forces abroad too, contrary to what Ohame proposes.

 According to global pessimists – he overstates power of consumers.
 While in reality, corporations and bankers have more power.